Here's Exactly How Much Protein You Need

-Despite what bright new food packaging might lead you to believe, humans have known about the power of protein since at least the early 19th century.
+Despite what bright new food packaging or so-called "healthier" fast food options might lead you to believe, humans have known about the power of protein since at least the early 19th century.

 That’s when a Swedish chemist named the molecules using a word from the Greek, proteios, meaning “holding first place” and therefore most important.